SpyrjaGaldr/path/README.md

 make install INSTALL_DIR=/home/somewhere/else

 # compile and install as the "where" command
-make install NAME=where
+sudo make install NAME=where

 # uninstall the "where" command
-make uninstall NAME=where
+sudo make uninstall NAME=where
 ```

 ### Usage